Robert Qualters: Awards and recognition

-A past president of both the Associated Artists of Pittsburgh and Artists Equity of Pittsburgh, Qualters is the Pittsburgh Center for the Arts' 1985 Artist of the Year, one of many honors bestowed on him over six decades of work.
+A past president of both the Associated Artists of Pittsburgh and Artists Equity of Pittsburgh, Qualters is the Pittsburgh Center for the Arts' 1985 Artist of the Year, one of the many honors bestowed on him over six decades of work.
 In addition to local grants and commissions, he has received funding to work in France and was a visiting artist at the American Academy in Rome.
 Along with countless reviews and feature stories in local press, his work has been published in American Artist, The Pittsburgh That Starts Within You, Carnegie Magazine, Pittsburgh Quarterly, and the Pratt Institute's Artists Proof.

-On March 11, 2014, Pittsburgh City Council presented Robert Qualters with an official City Proclamation.
+On March 11, 2014, the Pittsburgh City Council presented Robert Qualters with an official City Proclamation.

-On July 24, 2014, Pennsylvania First Lady Susan Corbett announced Robert Qualters as the Pennsylvania Artist of the Year at the Pennsylvania Governor's Arts Awards 2014.
+On July 24, 2014, Pennsylvania's First Lady, Susan Corbett, announced Robert Qualters as the Pennsylvania Artist of the Year at the Pennsylvania Governor's Arts Awards 2014.